-Private scholarships for master's program, medical school, law school, or doctoral degree programs are often specific to the field of study you’re pursuing—but that doesn’t mean all of them are.
+Private scholarships for master's programs, medical school, law school, or doctoral degree programs are often specific to the field of study you’re pursuing—but that doesn’t mean all of them are.
 Don’t make the mistake of only looking at scholarships that are directly related to your field of study.
 For example, you could apply for a poetry scholarship but put the money toward your MBA.
 And while some scholarships may be smaller amounts, they can certainly add up if you take the time to apply for a few.

 Examples of scholarships for graduate students

 To help get your search started, here are some great scholarship opportunities for graduate students:

 - Bridging the Dream Scholarship Program: The Sallie Mae Fund is expanding their program to award 30 $10,000 scholarships over the next three years to graduate students.

 - Geological Society of America Graduate Student Research Grants: Applicants must be members of the Geological Society of America and currently enrolled in a geological science graduate program at an institution in the United States, Canada, Mexico, or Central America.

 - Legacy Scholarship for Graduate Students: Sponsored by the American Society of Interior Designers, graduate students enrolled in Interior Design programs at degree-granting institutions can find many different scholarship opportunities through ASID.

-- American Speech-Language-Hearing Foundation Graduate Student Scholarship: Students pursuing advanced degrees in Communication Sciences and Disorders should apply to this scholarship, which is awarded based on academic achievement and promise.
+- American Speech-Language-Hearing Foundation Graduate Student Scholarship: Students pursuing advanced degrees in Communication Sciences and Disorders should apply for this scholarship, which is awarded based on academic achievement and promise.